-A key part of employment law is Mutuality of Obligation (MoO).
+A key part of employment law is Mutuality of Obligation (MoO) (watch our deep dive Mutuality of Obligation video here).
 MoO means that a company is obliged to provide future work to an individual, and the individual is obliged to accept it.
 This is how employment works.
 An employer gives an employee work, and the employee is expected to do it.
 Employees, therefore, have MoO.

 If you’re a contractor or consultant, and you’re in the business of your own account, then you may expect a client to hire you for a specific task with no obligation to provide you with further work once the contract expires.
 Whilst you might be contracted to deliver a piece of work, this is not MoO, as recently ruled by a judge: “the mere offer and acceptance of a piece of work does not amount to mutuality of obligations in the context of employment status.”